houseabsolute/Params-ValidationCompiler/README.md

     You cannot combine `slurpy` with `named_to_list` as there is no way to know how to order the extra return values.

+- return\_object

+    If this is true, the generated subroutine will return an object instead of a hashref.
+You cannot set this option to true if you set either or `slurpy` or `named_to_list`.

+    The object's methods correspond to the parameter names passed to the subroutine.
+While calling methods on an object is slower than accessing a hashref, the advantage is that if you typo a parameter name you'll get a helpful error.

+    If you have [Class::XSAccessor](https://metacpan.org/pod/Class::XSAccessor) installed then this will be used to create the class's methods, which makes it fairly fast.

+    The returned object is in a generated class.
+Do not rely on this class name being anything in specific, and don't check this object using `isa`, `DOES`, or anything similar.

+    When `return_object` is true, the parameter spec hashref also accepts to the following additional keys:

+    - getter

+        Use this to set an explicit getter method name for the parameter.
+By default the method name will be the same as the parameter name.
+Note that if the parameter name is not a valid sub name, then you will get an error compiling the validation sub unless you specify a getter for the parameter.

+    - predicate

+        Use this to ask for a predicate method to be created for this parameter.
+The predicate method returns true if the parameter was passed and false if it wasn't.
+Note that this is only useful for optional parameters, but you can ask for a predicate for any parameter.

 ## validation\_for(...)